bawanti/Informatica-Cloud-Samples/CDI Jira Integration/README.md

 ## **Design Details**

 ###  **Mapping**: m_jira_getProjects_flatfile
 Mapping Template which can retrieve projects using  Jira Cloud REST APIs.
 Integration uses paginated get projects API to retrieve the projects.
-Click this link all the details on the API.
+Click this link to get all the details on the API used.
 [Click Here](https://developer.atlassian.com/cloud/jira/platform/rest/v3/api-group-projects/#api-rest-api-3-project-search-get)

 Source transformation uses REST web-service to get the projects and supports following query parameters.
 | Name                  | Description                                                                                           |